reciprocalreviews/reciprocalapp/DESIGN.md

-  -- The unique id of the currency id uuid not null default uuid_generate_v1() primary key, -- The name of the currency name text not null default '':text,
+  -- The unique id of the currency id uuid not null default uuid_generate_v1() primary key, -- The name of the currency name text not null default ''::text,
-  -- The minters of the currency, corresponding to scholar is in the scholars table minters text[] not null default '{}'::text[] check (cardinality(minters) > 0) );
+  -- The minters of the currency, corresponding to scholar is in the scholars table.
+Must be at least one minter. minters uuid[] not null default '{}'::uuid[] check (cardinality(minters) > 0) );

--- Three types of exchanges to propose create type exchange_proposal as enum ('create', 'modify', 'merge');
+-- Three types of exchanges to propose create type exchange_proposal_kind as enum ('create', 'modify', 'merge');

 -- Agreements between owners of currencies create table exchanges (
-  -- The unique id of the currency id uuid not null default uuid_generate_v1() primary key, -- The first party of the exchange currency_one uuid not null references currencies(id), -- The second party of the exchange currency_two uuid not null references currencies(id), -- The multiplier to convert from currency_one to currency_two ratio decimal	not null,
+  -- The unique id of the currency id uuid not null default uuid_generate_v1() primary key, -- The time the exchange was created proposed timestamp with time zone not null default now(), -- Whether the minters have approved.
+Only set when all current active minters have approved. approved timestamp with time zone default null,
-  -- List of minters who have approved approvers uuid[] not null default '{}'::text[],
+  -- The first currency of the exchange currency_from uuid not null references currencies(id), -- The second currenty of the exchange currency_to uuid not null references currencies(id), -- The multiplier to convert from currency_from to currency_to ratio decimal	not null,
-  -- Whether the minters have approved.
-Only set when all current active minters have approved. approved boolean not null default false,
+  -- List of minters who have approved approvers uuid[] not null default '{}'::uuid[],
   -- If a proposal, what kind
-  type exchange_proposal
+  kind exchange_proposal_kind
-)
+);
 ```

 ## Tokens